-Photographers tend to be pretty particular about their gear, and so much of the gear is identified by obscure numbers and letters.
-How is a non-photographer to know the difference between a 50mm f1.4 lens and a 50mm f1.8, especially if you throw in variants like D-AF, G-AFS, MF, ED, AI, AIS, as well as different brands?
+Photographers tend to be particular about their gear, and so much of the gear is identified by obscure numbers and letters.
+How’s a non-photographer to know the difference between a 50mm f1.4 lens and a 50mm f1.8, especially if you throw in variants like D-AF, G-AFS, MF, ED, AI, AIS, as well as different brands?
 And just changing one letter or number can make the difference between something that’s $80 and something that’s $1500 and one that’s compatible and one that isn’t.1

 In Praise of Wishlists

 If you’re a photographer, you can do people a favor by setting up a wishlist at B&H, Adorama, or Amazon, or whatever your preferred photography retailer is.
 Many photography retailers with a serious online presence now have these available.
 Setting up a wishlist doesn’t need to appear presumptuous.
 Like a wedding registry, it’s not sending the message of expectation; it’s sending the message that I really don’t need four toasters.

 GoPro HERO7 Black

 taking photos too.
 They’re fun to shoot with as an alternative to pulling out the bigger, heavier cameras.
 And they can go places most cameras can’t, including underwater, in the snow, or on the front of snowboard or bike.
 The HERO7 Black is the current flagship model, has all the bells and whistles, and is the most expensive, but there are two other models, the Silver and White, that are still very capable at much lower price points.
 If those prices are still a bit steep, another option is a knockoff like the Akaso EK70000 or the SJCAM SJ4000, which can be surprisingly good for a very reasonable price.

 Rent-Lenses-by-Mail Gift Card: $50-$200 approx.